 Currently the best non-invasive treatment for vaginal laxity is pelvic floor strengthening.
 This can be accomplished on your own with a little effort and practice.
 Kegel exercises are a well-known example of a pelvic floor exercise, and one that is well suited to this task.

-So how do I get started with using kegels to increase vaginal tightness?
+How do I get started using Kegels to increase vaginal tightness?

 #1 Learn to find and contract the muscles

 The first and possibly most difficult step is to identify the correct muscles in your pelvis to strengthen.
 The best description I have heard for finding these muscles is to try to stop urinating mid-stream.
 Other common cues include trying to “stop gas” or “hold in a tampon”.
 The muscles that help you do this are the muscles that you need to contract to do a “Kegel”.
 You should actually try this, don’t just imagine trying it and assume you’ve found the muscles.
 You may be very good at finding these muscles, or you may be surprised that you can’t.
 A word of caution though: don’t regularly perform Kegels while urinating.
 It’s more just a way to try to “find” them so that you know which muscles to target.